 Outsourcing your call center could be the smartest decision you ever make, but only if you take the time to plan it out.
 While your call center outsourcing vendor will handle most of the legwork for you, there are certain variables that you as a company should decide upon first.
 It is important that you have a framework of a call center staffing plan that fits your business needs today while setting you up for success tomorrow.
 After all, it is your business on the line and only you know the objectives you want your customer service operations to have.

 Deciding to outsource your call center activities is a smart way to keep your focus on what really matters – running your business!
 But, it only works if you choose the right vendor.
 If you aren’t careful, you could end up with more headaches than the outsourcing is worth.
 In this article, we will share the call center outsourcing best practices that lead to the most successful contact center projects.
 We will also go over a few red flags to look out for at the beginning of a project as well.
 Taken together, they can help keep your outsourcing project on the right path.

 Once you have decided to outsource your company’s contact center activities to someone else, the research begins.
 You will find that there are many vendors out there, but that doesn’t mean that all, or even most of them, will be a good match for your organization.
 Aside from more subjective strengths and weaknesses, outsourcing call centers can differ on very objective measures like their choice of business models – and that can have a lasting impact on your company’s success.

-Staffing a call center is not a one-size-fits-all solution.
-While outsourcing all or part of the staffing of your company’s contact center can be a turnkey operation, you need to decide the staffing model best suited for your needs.
+You don’t need to settle for a one-size-fits-all solution to staff your call center.
+While outsourcing all or part of your contact center staffing can be a turnkey operation, you need to choose the staffing model best suited for your needs.

 Call center staffing is critical to the success of your contact center.
 Whether you are hiring for inbound customer service or outbound sales, people make the difference.
 They impact the customer experience; they also impact your company budget.
 By how much will depend on the way you chose to structure your call center operations.